• Skip to main content

 How Long to Spend at Uluwatu Cliff Temple

-An entrance fee covers access to the temple grounds for visitors to the Uluwatu cliff shrine.
+An entrance fee covers access to the temple grounds.
 Pay at the gate.

-It’s always a good idea to check the Uluwatu Temple entrance fee online to make sure you’re up to date.
+It’s best to check the latest Uluwatu Temple entrance fee online before you go.

 Uluwatu Kecak Dance Performance at Night